-You probably already know that sugary and fried foods aren't great for the gut while fermented foods work wonders at boosting the good bacteria in there.
-But when it comes to the top foods gastroenterologists recommend, you might be surprised at what makes the list: it's not all kimchi and kombucha.
-Here, three top gastroenterologists share the top foods they recommend for better gut health.
+You probably already know that sugary and fried foods aren't great for the gut, while fermented foods work wonders at boosting the good bacteria in there.
+But when it comes to the top foods gastroenterologists recommend, you might be surprised at what makes the list: it's not all kefir and kombucha.
+Here, three top gastroenterologists share the top (non-fermented) foods they recommend for better gut health.

-These are the foods for gut health a gastroenterologist wants you to add to your diet
+The 6 foods for gut health gastroenterologists wants you to add to your diet

 1. Leafy greens

 "One of my top recommended foods are leafy greens of all sorts," says integrative medicine doctor and gastroenterologist Marvin Singh, MD.
 The reason why Dr. Singh is such a fan is because of all the fiber they're packed with.
 Fiber-rich foods contribute to gut health in many ways, including promoting the growth of good bacteria and killing off the bad guys.